yl238/murphy-book/README.md

 To keep myself up-to-date I have included some notes I made on the 'more' recent papers on stochastic variational inference.

-I've implemented some of the algorithms, including the Expectation-Maximisation algorithm for Gaussian Mixture Models.
+I've implemented some of the algorithms and you can find them in the corresponding directories:
+- Expectation-Maximisation algorithm for Gaussian Mixture Models (`mixture-models-and-em`)

-FInally, some probabilistic programming libraries:
+Finally, some probabilistic programming libraries:
 - The `Pyro` directory contains examples using the Python library Pyro for inference.
 - The `TFP` directory contains examples using the Tensorflow Probability library.